 Also, protein is needed for the internal health of the egg and embryo’s survival.

 Critical Care Medicine explains that protein is vital to a bird’s immune response.
-A parrot requires protein to fight against harmful pathogens like bacteria, fungi, and viruses.
+A parrot requires protein to ward off harmful pathogens that would cause illness and disease.

 A parrot with hypoproteinemia will have scruffy and unkempt wing feathers.
-If a molting parrot doesn’t consume enough protein, the new feathers will be dull and misshapen.
+If a molting parrot doesn’t consume enough protein, its new feathers will be dull, lifeless, and misshapen.

-This can have long-term repercussions for parrots, as wing feathers that haven’t formed correctly impede their ability to fly, while they may also struggle to keep themselves warm after the sun sets.
+This can negatively affect parrots because wing feathers that haven’t formed correctly impede their ability to fly.
+They may also struggle to keep themselves warm after sunset.

 According to the Australian Journal of Biological Sciences, a parrot’s beak is constructed almost entirely of protein-derived keratin.
 Hypoproteinemia can lead to a brittle, misaligned beak.

-Any physical activity can lead to microtears in muscle tissue.
-If a parrot isn’t consuming enough protein, damaged muscle tissue won’t be replaced, leaving it vulnerable.
+Physical activity can lead to microtears in a bird’s muscle tissue.
+If a parrot isn’t getting enough protein, damaged muscle tissue won’t be replaced, leaving it vulnerable.

 The Journal of the Association of Avian Veterinarians explains how hypoproteinemia is also linked to Proventricular Dilatation Syndrome (PDS), a contagious disease that can cause muscle wasting.

-As birds have a high metabolism, anemia is a constant risk.
+As birds have a high metabolic rate, anemia is a constant risk.
 Anemia occurs when a lack of oxygenated blood circulates the body, reducing the production of red blood cells.

-If a parrot is anemic, it may start to breathe in short, gasping breaths (known as tachypnea) and struggle with an irregular heartbeat (tachycardia.)
+If a parrot is anemic, it may have short, gasping breaths (known as tachypnea) and struggle with an irregular heartbeat (tachycardia.)

 Can Parrots Have Too Much Protein?

-While protein is essential, too much is detrimental to the health and development of parrots.
+While protein is essential, too much can harm the health and development of parrots.
 The following risks are associated with parrots getting too much protein:

 When a parrot consumes protein, amino acids are distributed around the body, metabolized, and converted into energy.

-What remains is converted into uric acid, which exerts an additional strain on the kidneys, requiring additional filtration and waste release.
+What remains is converted into uric acid.
+Unfortunately, this further strains the kidneys, requiring additional filtration and waste release.

 If a parrot is urinating more, it’ll shed calcium from the body, which can lead to gout.
 According to the Journal of Animal Physiology and Animal Nutrition, gout is more common as parrots age.